About

 My research specialisation is in syntax, specifically the study of word order.
 This research lies at the intersection of historical syntax (why word order changes over time) and comparative syntax (why languages have different word orders).

-The phenomena that interest me include clitics, cliticisation, restructuring, the morphology of infinitives, and the structural composition of infinitival clauses.
+The phenomena that interest me include clitics, clitic placement, restructuring clauses, and auxiliary selection.
 I usually work with corpora, and recent innovations in the Digital Humanities provide my research with a computationally-engaged methodology that enables me to analyse dead/old languages from a different perspective.

 I have two cats, Hercules & Isidorine.